 Smart City Mission

-The Ministry of Urban Development (MoUD) has launched 4 key Flagship Missions (in June 2015), under this smart city is one of them.
+The Ministry of Housing and Urban Affairs (MoHUA) has launched 4 key Flagship Missions (in June 2015), under this Smart City is one of them.
 The motive of this mission is to provide core infrastructure and give a decent quality of life to its citizens, a clean and sustainable environment through application of ‘Smart’ Solutions.

 Government of India announced the 1st list of 20 Smart Cities, in which Chennai got 17th rank and was selected as one of the Smart City on 28th January 2016.

 Overview of Chennai Smart City Limited